 You can start using ConvertKit for an entire month and grow your email list for free!
-I started using ConvertKit on December 20th.
+When I started using ConvertKit it was on December 20th.
 For the next 30 days or so I gained 889 new subscribers!

 Imagine how much you can grow your email list using ConvertKit during that one-month free trial?
 It’s awesome because you can test it out and see for yourself.